Storyfall

 2. Add an effect and click ”+ Advanced”.

-3. Choose a value type: Static, Range, or Dice.
+3. Choose a value type: Static, Range, Options, Dice, or Variable.

 4. Optionally set a Chance: Always, Percentage, or Formula.